CiscoDevNet/SIMS/README.md

 SPONSOR_PORTAL_ID= // Sponsor portal that guest will be part of GUEST_USER_LOCATION=// The location where the guest user created
 ```
-Add an instruction on the way to add sponsor-api user
-Add an instruction to get the portal ID

 #### Social Strategies Config
 SIMS is use by default five social login strategies.
 For strategies modifications refer to [Add/Remove Login Strategies](#addremove-login-strategies) section below.
 Pay attention that missing config property will fail the application
 ```javascript